Marius1235/Naples/hey/codeStandards.md

-# Python kode-standardark
+# Python Code Standard Sheet

-## Navnekonvensjoner
+## Naming Conventions
-- Bruk `camelCase` for variabel- og funksjonsnavn
+- Use `camelCase` for variable and function names
-- Bruk `PascalCase` for klassenavn
+- Use `PascalCase` for class names
-- Bruk `UPPERCASE` for konstanter
+- Use `UPPERCASE` for constants

-## Kodeformatering
+## Code Formatting
-- Bruk 1 tab / 4 mellomrom for innrykk
+- Use 1 tab
-- Begrens linjer til maksimalt 79 tegn
+- Limit lines to a maximum of 79 characters
-- Bruk blanke linjer for å skille funksjoner og klasser, og større blokker med kode inne i funksjoner
+- Use blank lines to separate functions and classes, and larger blocks of code inside functions

-## Kommentarer
+## Comments
-- Bruk inline-kommentarer sparsomt og bare når det er nødvendig for å forklare ikke-opplagt kode
+- Use inline comments sparingly and only when necessary to explain non-obvious code
-- Skriv noen få linjer med kommentarer før alle funksjoner som forklarer hva den aktuelle funksjonen gjør.
+- Write a sentence or two before all functions that explain what they do.

-## Importer
+## Imports
-- Bruk absolutte importer i stedet for relative importer
+- Use absolute imports rather than relative imports

-## Beste praksis
+## Best Practices
-- Skriv kode som er kompatibel med Python 3.x når det er mulig.
+- Write code that is compatible with Python 3.x whenever possible